Filing a Pesticides Complaint / Reporting a Spill

-To Report a Pesticide Spill or Accidental
+To File a Report of a Pesticide Complaint, Spill or Accidental

-DEP'S 24-Hour Hotline
+DEP's 24-Hour Hotline

 The Pesticide Control Program

 encourages citizen and industry awareness and cooperation with

 regard to pesticide incidents observed.
 By calling the DEP 24-Hour Hotline with possible violations you have observed